carbon-language/carbon-lang/docs/design/generics/terminology.md

 A generic function `G` can call `F` with a type like `T*` that can not possibly call the `F(Int)` overload for `F`, and so it can consistently determine the return type of `F`.
 But `G` can't call `F` with an argument that could match either overload.

-(It is undecided what to do in the situation where `F` is overloaded, but the signatures are consistent and so callers could still typecheck calls to `F`.
-This still poses problems for the dynamic strategy for compiling generics.)
+**Note:** It is undecided what to do in the situation where `F` is overloaded, but the signatures are consistent and so callers could still typecheck calls to `F`.
+This still poses problems for the dynamic strategy for compiling generics, in a similar way to impl specialization.

 ### Constrained genericity